mrobson/hibernate-search-infinispan-jms/README.md

 Setting the Base
 ----------------
-You can easily enough run this example off 1 server if you're looking to test the waters.
+You can easily run this example off 1 server if you're looking to test the waters.
 For simplicity, we're going to use 3 unique local installations, but you could use Docker, VMs or Vagrant for additional isolation if you like.

 Locally, my 3 servers are: